- Masei sources -- revamped.

 - Masei sources -- links by aliyah and perek to an online Mikraos Gedolos, plus a variety of meforshim on the parsha and haftara.
 Plus a bunch of meforshim commenting upon Rashi, Ramban, Ibn Ezra, Targum, Midrash, and the Masora.

 - Mizrachi's map -- I make no interesting points here, but show an image of a map from Mizrachi in explaining a Rashi.
+I note this map in this post, about a chassidic school that forbids using / drawing of maps.
+And see this post at Menachem Mendel about Rashi's maps and drawings.

 - What did the king of Arad hear?
 Did he hear that they were coming, or did he hear of the death of Aharon and that the Israelites were vulnerable?